Karuma303/Community-Governance/.github/CONTRIBUTING.md

 This document describes how to contribute to the IOTA Community Governance.

-We encourage everyone with an interrest in this topic to contribute here.
+We encourage everyone with an interest in this topic to contribute here.

 Thanks! :heart: